daniiprietoo/github-pipeline/README.md

 ## Overview

-This project automates the process of fetching trending repositories from GitHub, storing them in a PostgreSQL database on Google Cloud SQL, and tracking key metrics over time.
-It leverages the GitHub API, Google Cloud SQL Connector, and SQLAlchemy to provide a robust and scalable solution for monitoring GitHub trends.
+This project automates the process of fetching trending repositories from GitHub, storing them in a PostgreSQL database on Google Cloud SQL.
+It uses the GitHub API, Google Cloud SQL Connector, and SQLAlchemy

 ## Features